pwall567/kjson-ktor/README.md

 | `responseBody`    | `ByteArray?`     |
 | `config`          | `JSONConfig`     |

-The `JSONKtorReceiveException` also has functions to allow access to the response body:
+The `JSONKtorClientException` also has functions to allow access to the response body:
 - `bodyAsString()`: converts to `String` (using the character set in the response `Content-type` header if specified)
 - `body<T>()`: deserialises the body as a JSON object (also using the character set as above)